 While some equity release customers want to take a lump sum payment, perhaps to cover the cost of home improvements or to pass on to children, many people prefer to use the money to supplement their pension incomes.

-One of the advantages of this approach is that you’re only charged interest on the money you have drawn down – so interest will accrue more slowly than it would on a lump sum payment.
+One of the advantages of this approach is that interest only starts to be charged when the money is released – so interest is likely to accrue more slowly than it would on a lump sum lifetime mortgage.

 Truth about equity release #4: The way you access the cash in your home can be flexible and will differ between providers.
 Gifting money may be subject to inheritance tax.

 Find out more on the truth about equity release

 There you have it, our rundown of 4 little-known truths about equity release.
 If you’re ready to take the next step to find out more, you can get in touch with Saga Equity Release.
 It's a no-obligation, no-pressure advice service dedicated to helping you understand all the details before you decide if equity release is the right option for you.
 Remember that you should make sure you fully understand all the implications before taking out equity release.

 Find out all you want to know about equity release with expert advice.